microconfig/microconfig/README.md

     payments.system.retries=3
     consistency.validateConsistencyIntervalInMs=420000 # difficult to read. how long in min ?
 ```
-To include component's configuration you need to specify only the component name, you don't need to specify path to it.
+To include a component's configuration you need to specify only the component name, you don't need to specify the path to it.
 It makes config layout refactoring easy.
-Microconfig will find folder with component name and include configuration from its files (If the folder name is not unique, Microconfig includes configs from each folder, but it's a good idea to keep component name unique).
+Microconfig will find a folder with the component's name and include the configuration from its files (If the folder name is not unique, Microconfig includes configs from each folders, but it's a good idea to keep a component name unique).

 Some problems still here, but we removed duplication and made it easy to understand the service's dependencies.